Our Inn & Farm

 MEET THE MAKER: Sustainably grown on a small farm in Monticello, NM, this Organic Traditional Balsamic Vinegar from the Darland family is the perfect accompaniment to our Rio Grande Valley Cuisine and is featured on the CAMPO menu and at the Farm Shop.

-The Los Poblanos land was originally inhabited by the Anasazi (ancient pueblo Indians) in the 14th century.
+The Los Poblanos land was originally inhabited by the Ancient Pueblo Indians in the 14th century.
 Many of the original settlers in this area were thought to have come from Puebla, Mexico, a citizen of which is called a "Poblano."